shrutibhalerao/T-system-code/README.md

 Run the Docker container:
 nerdctl run -d -p 8000:8000 fastapi_app

-Entry point to start application is the main.py file and can also refer app & to the FastAPI instance created inside main.py.
+Entry point to start application is the main.py file and can also refer app & to the FastAPI instance created.

 Now, to run same container image on kubernetes cluser we can Push this image using Kaniko to container registry (ACR). and our kubernetes (deployment.yaml) can pull the image from ACR registry.